ProNeverFake/kios/README.md

 **DEVELOPER'S PLAN:**

-- [ ] **TOP** **THE REFACTORING WORK IS NOW UNTER BRANCH KIOS, FOR OLD VERSION PLEASE USE BRANCH BBBRANCH!**

-- [x] Mios object grounding is not necessary for kios usage. remove this part in the future.
-- [x] Enable parameter check (in mios) according to the action phase in the command.
 - [ ] Add new node Planner for high level planning.
-Wrap the xml generating code in the context of BT.
+- [x] Wrap the xml generating code in the context of BT.
-- [ ] Add reset method to tree_node to enable retry.
-- [x] **ERGENT** enable at position check in tree node.
-- [x] **TOP** ws_client enable request result bool return (otherwise large lag.)
-- [x] **ERGENT** use thread safe stack for udp in mios_reader to solve the error.
-- [X] **ERGENT** tree udp check mechanism and mios skill udp part.
-- [x] **ERGENT** add a udp mechanism to realize skill state sharing between mios and kios.
-- [ ] (POSTPONED) add meta node for kios node.
+- [ ] Apply lifecycle node to tree node etc.

-**REFACTORING RELEVANT**

-1. Commander should not use BBGeneralSkill.
-2. Tactician should fetch the parameter from the map.

-**THOUGHT**
-- [ ] The object to be grounded is determined at the start of the skill, which should be determined by action context.
-- [ ] Create a dummy object in action context, command context and mongoDB.

 SEE [DEVELOPMENT LOG](#development-log)